austinsonger/GitTrust/README.md

 Scripts automate the retrieval and use of S/MIME certificates for signing commits.

 ### Key Scripts:
+- `setup_smimesign.sh`: This script will install smimesign and configure Git to use it for commit signing.
-- `fetch_certificate.sh`: Retrieves the current S/MIME certificate from the Keychain.
+- `fetch_certificate.sh`: This script will interact with the macOS Keychain (where Kandji deploys certificates) to fetch the current S/MIME certificate for signing commits.
-- `sign_commit.sh`: Wrapper script for Git commits using the fetched certificate.
+- `sign_commit.sh`: A wrapper script for Git commits, ensuring that each commit is signed with the appropriate certificate.

+### Usage Instructions

+1. Make these scripts executable: `chmod +x setup_smimesign.sh fetch_certificate.sh sign_commit.sh`
+2. Run `./setup_smimesign.sh` to set up smimesign.
+3. Use `./sign_commit.sh` "Your commit message" to make a signed commit.